dhhepting/dhhepting.github.io/teaching/participation.md

 ---
 # {{ page.breadcrumb }}

-I encourage participation from all students in my courses and I endeavour to provide a range of ways to assess it, so that all can find their own way to be involved in the class.
+I encourage participation from all students in my courses and to that end I provide a variety of opportunities to participate, so that each student can find their own ways to be involved in my courses.

+### Annotation of Course Meetings

+### Recording Attendance at Course Meetings

+### Contributing to Online Discussions

+### Visiting me during Office Hours (in-person or electronically)